Tokyo needs to convince sponsors Olympics will really happen

 Japan also has a long history of supporting the Olympics, and many in decision-making roles recall fondly the positive impact of the 1964 Tokyo Olympics, which showed the country’s rebirth just 19 years after defeat in World War II.

 “There’s a strong underlying narrative that this event is really good for the country,” Robin Kietlinski, who studies Japanese sports and history at LaGuardia Community College in New York, said in an interview with the AP.

-“I think there is almost historic pressure to have it go smoothly and to benefit Japan in some way. “
+“I think there is almost historic pressure to have it go smoothly and to benefit Japan in some way,”she added.
+“Whether that’s financially, or whether that is getting their companies seen.
+There is something too about the rising China and — especially compared to 1964 — how Japan is somewhat in the shadow of this huge economy next door.”

 Japanese organizers are saying little about how 15,400 Olympic and Paralympic athletes, staff, and officials will be safe in Tokyo.